constantraoul/learn-shell/README.md

 # learn-shell

-We are going to learn Bash shell
+We are going to learn Bash shell.

+Here are the topics of shell.